 - a) The Finance, Resources, Audit and Governance Committee are requested to receive the Progress Report.
-In doing so the Committee is ensuring that the Internal Audit Service remains compliant with professional auditing standards. - b) The Finance, Resources, Audit and Governance Constitute (e as led to receive the position in relation to the completion of agreed audit reconstraints).
+In doing so the Committee is ensuring that the Internal Audit Service remains compliant with professional auditing standards. - b) The Finance, Resources, Audit and Governance Committee are asked to receive the position in relation to the completion of agreed audit recommendations.